Clarkson-Applied-Data-Science/2024_ia651_Patel_Anand/README.md

   **Distribution of Outstanding Debt**

 ![alt text](OD.png)

-- **Correlation and Feature Importance**: The correlation matrix helped identify multicollinearity and significant predictors.
-For instance, `Outstanding_Debt` and `Monthly_Balance` showed strong correlations with the target variable `Credit_Score`.

 - **Count Plot of Month vs Credit Score**: Shows the relationship between the month and the credit score, highlighting any seasonal trends in credit scores.